-In 1999, following a symposium held by the Tire and Rubber Association of Canada in which members of tire recycling agencies in Canada participated, a decision was made to formalize the association initially built on the success of monthly contact through conference calls.
+In 1999, following a symposium held by the Tire and Rubber Association of Canada (TRAC) in which members of tire recycling agencies in Canada participated, a decision was made to formalize the association initially built on the success of monthly contact through conference calls.

 “THE LEVEL OF COOPERATION AND COLLABORATION BETWEEN PROGRAMS ACROSS CANADA IS EXTRAORDINARY.”